Chancejking/Chancejking/index.md

-# IT Security Continuing Education Portfolio
+# IT Continuing Education Portfolio

 ## About Me
-I am an IT professional actively transitioning into cybersecurity.
-I am continuously developing my skills through certifications, hands-on labs, and online training while exploring different IT security career paths.
+I am an IT professional focused on continuous learning and skill development across core IT domains.
+I am currently expanding my knowledge through certifications, hands-on labs, and self-directed training while exploring different IT career paths.

-My focus is on building strong fundamentals in security concepts, Microsoft technologies, and real-world defensive practices.
+My goal is to build strong technical fundamentals that support long-term growth within IT, including infrastructure, systems, and security-focused roles.

 ---